 There is no dress code.
 People dress in everything from jeans and a t-shirt to suits and dresses.

 We realize each child and family is different and we want to meet your unique needs.
 We offer nursery care during the service for infants and young children.
 We are happy to accommodate needs for older children, too, especially if you are visiting or single parenting.
 Please let us know how we can best support you and your family.

-If you have any questions, please contact Diana Lee for more information about childcare, or to volunteer as a care provider.
-You can get in touch with Diana at: firstname.lastname@example.org
+If you have any questions, please contact Janet Spears for more information about childcare, or to volunteer as a care provider.
+You can get in touch with Janet at: email@example.com

 If you have questions about our Sunday School program for children, you can contact Linda Galle at firstname.lastname@example.org.